vesoft-inc/nebula-docker-compose/README.md

 nebula-docker-compose_storaged2_1   ./bin/nebula-storaged --fl ...
 Up (health: starting)   0.0.0.0:32873->12000/tcp, 0.0.0.0:32870->12002/tcp, 44500/tcp, 44501/tcp
 ```

->**NOTE**: Nebula Graph provides services to the clients through port TCP `3699` for v1.x and `9669` for v2.x by default.
+>**NOTE**: Nebula Graph `graphd` services listen on the port `3699` for v1.x and `9669` for v2.x by default.
 You can change the default port according to [network configurations](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/3.configurations/3.meta-config/#networking_configurations).

 ## Check the service data and logs